 What is Bluetooth?

-Bluetooth is a short range communication technology.
-The Bluetooth name taken from the 10th century Danish king Herald Blatand.
+Bluetooth is short-range communication technology.
+The Bluetooth name is taken from the 10th-century Danish king Herald Blatant.
 Who combined Denmark and Norway.

 Coinage of the term Bluetooth